Link Building | 12 min read

 Unfortunately, this can hurt your SEO efforts.
 But you don't have to stand back and let these sketchy webmasters slow your progress of climbing the ranks.

 Disavowing backlinks allows you to avoid being associated with spammy third-party sites that only serve to bring down your rankings rather than providing high-quality backlinks.

 Google explains how to disavow backlinks so they do not impact your rankings.
 You’ll want to identify which sites to disavow backlinks, make a file with this list, and upload it to Google Webmaster Tools.

 While you think you may have exhausted all your ideas for content, there are always new content opportunities that you haven’t explored that could generate hundreds more in backlinks.

 However, being aware of and finding content gaps in your site is the challenge.
 You have options for researching gaps in site content that can be quite extensive.
 For example, you can perform a full audit of your whole website using SEO tools.

 When you find gaps, you can develop awesome new content ideas that will deliver a lot of value to your readers and eventually earn backlinks.

 When pinpointing your content opportunities, utilize keyword research tools for your current keywords first, measuring rankings for pages that have target keywords and the monthly search volume for these words and phrases.

 Pay attention to key metrics that suggest whether sites will actually be useful for increasing backlinks and page rankings.
-For example, newspapers like The Washington Post have high authority with this particular news outlet currently ranking No. 48 in the United States for popularity on Alexa.
-Included in the free features for Alexa:
+For example, newspapers like The Washington Post have high authority with this particular news outlet currently ranking at 70 in the United States for popularity on Alexa.

 Demographics by country (percent of visitors)